tiarapr/konseling-pens-server/README.md

 ## Configuration

 You can modify the server’s configuration (e.g., port, host, mail service) by editing the `.env` file.
-Additionally, JWT and basic authentication strategies can be modified in `auth/basicAndJwtAuth` and `auth/jwtStrategy`.